ramstojh/terra/README.md

 # terra
-A useful code that reproduces the chemical pattern of a solar twin.
+A useful code to reproduce the chemical pattern of a solar twin.